MythicReliquary/LibreSlicer/docs/REBRAND.md

 - **Nov 3–9, 2025:** Transparency Patch #1 includes rebrand ledger entry.

 ## Repository & releases
 We are **keeping the current repo slug** for continuity (GitHub auto-redirects are reliable if we later rename).
-New releases will use `libreslicer-vX.Y.Z` tags.
+New releases will use `libreslicer-vX.Y.Z` tags and include the finalized LibreSlicer branding baked into binaries and resource bundles.
+- Source art is in [`brand/`](../brand/) and compiled application icons live in [`resources/icons/`](../resources/icons/) (LibreSlicer*.png/ico/icns).
+- Installers, DMGs, and portable zips should all ship with LibreSlicer naming/metadata and the refreshed icons from `resources/icons/`.

 ## Redirects & mapping
 All legacy `aegisslicer.org` links 301 to `libreslicer.org`.